apache/gravitino/docs/how-to-use-gvfs.md

     If you want to include Gravitino Virtual File System runtime jar in your Spark installation, make sure to add it to the `${SPARK_HOME}/jars/` folder.

-2. Configure the Hadoop configuration when submit the job
+2. Configure the Hadoop configuration when submitting the job

-    Then, you can configure the Hadoop configuration in the submit shell command like this:
+    Then, you can configure the Hadoop configuration in the shell command like this:

     ```shell
     --conf spark.hadoop.fs.AbstractFileSystem.gvfs.impl=com.datastrato.gravitino.filesystem.hadoop3.Gvfs